tosc/vim/README.md

 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
-* Highlight marks
+* Fix highlightcolors for marks in terminal.
-* Find way to bind drawgit to file movement.

 * Add easy bind for / ? so I can use them more like f F.
 * Look at neobundle to make installation easier.